behrendtio/pricing-api/README.md

 http://127.0.0.1:8000/api/orders/
 ```
 Below the page, you will see a form.
 Click on the "Raw Data" tab.
 Paste your input JSON there.
-Sample inputs have been created for you.
+Sample inputs have been created for you at [sample input data](./pricing_core/input.json)

 This will create an order. ```order_total``` and ```vat_total``` will be calculated.
 Also, VAT for each item in the order will be displayed too.